Deepikaaa15/Frontend/README.md

-# CODSOFT
-Repository for all CODSOFT tasks.
+Repository for all frontend tasks.